-- You hold, or have held, an equivalent fellowship at this career stage from any funder (except current Wellcome grantholders with active grants, e.g. a Sir Henry Dale Fellowship) - You have applied as the lead applicant for another of Wellcome's schemes and are awaiting a decision (you can only submit one application to Wellcome at a time). - Your proposed research will require transfer of grant funds into mainland China.
+- You hold a current salaried post for the duration of the award - You have applied as the lead applicant for another of Wellcome's schemes and are awaiting a decision (you can only submit one application to Wellcome at a time). - You hold, or have held, an equivalent fellowship at this career stage.
+An equivalent fellowship does not include short-term funding (see below). - Your proposed research will require transfer of grant funds into mainland China.